 You may have recently been charged with driving with a suspended license with or without knowledge in Palm Beach County.
 If your license has been suspended by the Florida Department of Highway Safety and Motor Vehicles, and you’re unsure why, the best course of action is to refrain from driving and contact a defense lawyer who focuses on traffic offenses.

-When you reach out to the Law Office of Gabriel & Gabriel, our primary goal is to understand what led to your license suspension and help you clear your record so you can continue driving with a valid license.
+When you reach out to the Law Office of Gabriel & Gabriel, Brian Gabriel’s primary goal is to understand what led to your license suspension and help you clear your record so you can continue driving with a valid license.
 There are steps we can take together to reinstate your license; however, you should never pay the fine associated with a citation for driving with a suspended license because that is essentially a guilty plea.
-Come talk to Brian Gabriel, who has defended traffic offenses for more than 25 years, to see how he can help you keep your license.
+Come talk to Brian Gabriel, who has defended traffic offenses for more than 30 years, to see how he can help you keep your license.
 Call 561-622-5575 or complete our contact form.